Morgenshtern: Music career

-On 17 January 2020, he released the album "Legendary Dust", which was recorded in a week on his live stream.
-The album became the most successful of Morgenshtern's career, gaining a million streams on VK in the first half-hour of release and five million streams in eleven hours.
-In the first two days after the release, the album was listened to on VK more than 21 million times, which is a record for this social network.
-On 30 January 2020 he visited the Evening Urgant show.
+On 17 January 2020, he released the album Legendarnaja pyl', which was recorded in one week during a series of live streams.
+The album became the most successful of his career up to that point, gaining one million streams on VK within the first half-hour of its release and five million streams in eleven hours.
+Within the first two days, the album accumulated over 21 million streams on VK, setting a record for the platform.
+On 30 January 2020, he appeared as a guest on the Evening Urgant show.

-On 5 March 2020, he released the track "Malyshka" (ru: Малышка), collaborated with the Russian musician Sharlot.
-On 5 June 2020 he released the track "Pososi".
-Official music video for this track, currently is the most disliked YouTube video in Russia.
-On 9 June 2020 he released the track "Cadillac, collaborated with Eldzhey.
-On 31 July 2020 he released the track "Ice", which went viral on social network TikTok.
+On 5 March 2020, he released the track "Malyshka", a collaboration with Sharlot.
+On 5 June 2020, he released the single "Pososi".
+The official music video for "Pososi" became the most disliked YouTube video in Russia.
+On 9 June 2020, he released the single "Cadillac", in collaboration with Eldzhey.
+On 31 July 2020, he released "Ice", which went viral on TikTok.

-On 3 November 2020, Morgenshtern, as Russia's Most Successful Showman and Artist 2020, was interviewed by Yury Dud.
-The interview lasted almost three hours.
+On 3 November 2020, Morgenshtern was interviewed by Yury Dud in an episode that lasted nearly three hours.

-In July 2021, Spotify named Morgenshtern the most listened-to artist from Russia.
+In July 2021, Spotify named Morgenshtern the most-streamed artist from Russia.

-Shortly thereafter, Morgenshtern went abroad, and all of his previously scheduled concerts in Russia were canceled.
-On 10 December, Morgenshtern released the single "Domoy" about his leaving Russia for the UAE.
+In November 2021, the head of the Investigative Committee of Russia, Alexander Bastrykin, publicly accused Morgenshtern of "effectively selling drugs on social media."
+Consequently, the artist left Russia and settled in Dubai, UAE, resulting in the cancellation of his remaining Russian concerts.
+On 10 December, he released the single "Domoy", addressing his forced emigration.

+On 14 February 2025, Morgenshtern released his seventh EP, Alisher, which marked a transition to a raw, Russian-rock-influenced style.
+Recorded prior to his rehabilitation, the five-track EP details his struggles with mental illness, loneliness, and substance abuse.

+On 13 February 2026, to mark his first year of sobriety, he released the acoustic live album Dead Sea Live, recorded on a salt island in the Dead Sea.

 Business

-In 2020, Morgenshtern announced his plan to open a restaurant in the center of Moscow.
-On 25 June 2020, Alisher Morgenshtern and Eduard Popov, better known as an autoblogger "Janis Grek" and one of the members of the YouTube channel "Team A", registered Private limited company "KAIF".
-In October 2020, Morgenstern opened a restaurant in an office building on Bolshaya Dmitrovka Street.
-In September 2021, he opened another restaurant on Nikolskaya Street.
+In June 2020, Alisher Morgenshtern and Eduard Popov (better known as the autoblogger Yanis Grek and a member of the YouTube channel "Team A") registered the private limited company "KAIF".
+In October 2020, Morgenshtern opened the restaurant "Kaif Provenance" in an office building on Bolshaya Dmitrovka Street in Moscow.
+In September 2021, he opened a second establishment, the "Kaif Burger" restaurant, on Nikolskaya Street.

+In June 2022, Morgenshtern announced the closure of "Kaif Provenance" due to constant legal pressure, inspections, and fines; the "Kaif Burger" restaurant on Nikolskaya Street was also subsequently closed in October 2022.

 In March 2021, Morgenshtern was appointed "youth director" of Alfa-Bank.
+While promoted as formal employment, the bank later clarified that it was a marketing campaign targeting younger audiences.